bihealth/sodar-core-legacy/docs/source/app_projectroles_usage.rst

 App Settings
 ------------

-Project and site apps may define project or user specific :term:`app settings`.
+Project and site apps may define :term:`app settings`, which can be either be set with the scope of *project*, *user* or *user within a project*.

-Widgets for project specific settings will show up in the project creation and updating form.
+Widgets for project specific settings will show up in the project creation and updating form and can only be modified by users with sufficient project access.
 User specific settings will be displayed in the :ref:`Userpforile app <app_userprofile>`.

-Project settings can only be modified by users with sufficient project access.
+Settings with the scope of user within a project do not currently have a separate UI of their own.
+Instead, project apps can produce their own user specific UIs for this functionality if manual user selection is needed.

 .. note::